linduxed/colemak.nvim/README.md

  [1]: http://colemak.com/pub/vim/colemak.vim
  [2]: https://github.com/linduxed/colemak.vim

-The mappings have changed over the years to suit me and my needs/preferences; changes are still introduced from time to time.
+The mappings have changed over the years to suit me and my needs/preferences.
 This means that it most likely isn't suitable for someone who's looking for a "faithful translation of QWERTY Neovim", since it's not an attempt to do that.

 ## Main changes